 Xin chao!
 Welcome to Ho Chi Minh City, Vietnam.
-Your adventure begins with a welcome meeting at 6 pm today.
-You can arrive at any time during the day as there are no activities planned until this important meeting.
-Please check with hotel reception or look on the reception noticeboard for where and when the meeting will take place.
-If you're going to be late, please inform the hotel reception.
-Have your insurance and next of kin details on hand as we'll be collecting them at this meeting.
+Your adventure begins with a welcome meeting at 6 pm.
+Please look for a note in the hotel lobby or ask reception where it will take place.
+We'll be collecting insurance details and next of kin information at this meeting, so please ensure you bring these details to provide to your leader.
 Because this trip doesn’t spend much time in Ho Chi Minh City, why not arrive a day or two early to see the sights?
 Ho Chi Minh City has a dynamic atmosphere and a French influence.
 Perhaps head to Pham Ngu Lao Street to see the local open-aired market, visit Vinh Nghiem Pagoda or take an Urban Adventure with an expert local guide.

 Today you'll travel south by private bus (approximately 3 hours) for a day trip to explore the Mekong Delta.
 When you arrive, you’ll board a boat and explore the intricate waterways of the Mekong Delta.
 Often referred to as ‘the rice bowl’ of Vietnam, the fertile delta is where rice, tropical fruit and flowers are grown for the whole country.
 The views along the canal will take your breath away.
 Disembark at Ben Tre and visit a local cottage industry - coconut candy - and sample the candy which the region is famous for.
 You’ll have the opportunity to take a tuk-tuk around this remote village and make a stop to sample tropical fruit and learn more about rural life.
 For lunch, go to a restaurant in the heart of the delta and try regional specialities such as the famous elephant-ear fish.
 After lunch, board sampans (small rowing boats) and paddle along the canals under the shade of lush water coconut trees.
 Get back on the main boat and cruise though more major waterways on your way to the town of My Tho.
 After a scenic cruise, take the bus back to Ho Chi Minh City.